RAF Welford: 435th Troop Carrier Group

 The 435th TCG was assigned to the 53d Troop Carrier Wing.
-In early February 1945 the group was moved to an Advanced Landing Ground at Breigny France (A-48).
+In early February 1945 the group was moved to an Advanced Landing Ground at Breigny, France (A-48).

 USAF ammunition store use

 After being placed on a care and maintenance basis after the war, the station re-opened as the home of the 7531st Ammunition Squadron in September 1955.
+At the same time a short rail spur was opened, connecting the site with transfer sidings near Welford Park station on the Lambourn Valley Railway; the USAF used the line until the 1970s, and the track was lifted sometime after 1973.

-In 2009 USAF staffing at Welford was reduced as part of USAF wide budgetary adjustments.
-The munitions base's function is described as "at its busiest when the US government deploys bombers to a forward air station at RAF Fairford".
+During April 1995 the base was handed back to the RAF, only for it to be returned to USAF control.
+In 2009, USAF staffing at Welford was reduced as part of USAF-wide budgetary adjustments.
+The munitions base is described as "at its busiest when the US government deploys bombers to a forward air station at RAF Fairford".
 The bombers at RAF Fairford can include B-1, B-2 and B-52.

-In May 2019, the USAF moved 450000 lb of explosives to RAF Welford, then the second largest ammunition store in United States Air Forces in Europe – Air Forces Africa (USAFE).
+In May 2019, the USAF moved 450000 lb of explosives to RAF Welford, then the second-largest ammunition store in United States Air Forces in Europe – Air Forces Africa (USAFE).

+The crash of Lancaster DV290

+On 31 March 1944, at 5.00am a Lancaster DV290, after returning from a flight to Nuremberg, Germany as part of an Airborne Cigar (ABC) electronic countermeasure mission, crashed on the airfield killing all eight occupants.
+A report says, "on their way back to Welford Airfield and having not responded to any air traffic controller's calls, [they] were considered the enemy.
+The runway lights were turned off and in the darkness the plane crashed on landing killing all on board".
+The aircraft had also sustained, "severe battle damage".
+The crew of this aircraft included an eighth airman – a German-speaking radio-operator – who broadcast radio interference matching the German night-fighter radio frequencies and also transmitted messages to send the fighters in different directions to clear a path for the Lancaster bombers.
+An annual memorial service is held at the airbase to remember those airmen.

 Based units

-Welford is now under the command of the 420th Munitions Squadron, and comes under the command of the 501st Combat Support Wing, with headquarters at RAF Alconbury, which provides support to the Geographically Separated Units (GSU)s in the United Kingdom.
+Welford is now under the command of the 420th Munitions Squadron, and comes under the command of the 501st Combat Support Wing, with headquarters at RAF Fairford, which provides support to the Geographically Separated Units (GSUs) in the United Kingdom.